-- Read the Scripture passage in the text: Mark 10:6-9.
-Discuss how they relate to the topic of the lesson. - Activity - If possible, invite a priest to come to your class.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Activity - If possible, invite a priest to come to your class.
 Ask him to share his vocation story and his experiences and reflections regarding the priesthood.
 Prepare students by encouraging them to write down some questions they have that they would like to ask a priest.
 At the end of the session, ask the priest to lead you in prayer.
 If you can not get a priest, but you can get a sister or a deacon, that would also be good. - If you are not able to have a guest come to your class, lead the students in intercessory prayer, praying for each other's needs.
 You choose to use the form that is used at Mass (announcing each intention and responding, "Lord, hear our prayer") or any other form that works with your group.
 Be sure to include prayers for our priests and religious, and prayers for religious vocations, as well as holy families.
 Stress with the students how important those intentions are for us to be praying for.

-Note: It would be fine to invite a married couple, as well, but students are probably more familiar with the married life than the religious life.
+Note: It would be fine to invite a married couple as well, but students are probably more familiar with the married life than the religious life.

-Close in prayer, and encourage students to share with their families what they learned.
+Encourage students to share with their families what they learned this week.